-Chances are good that you’re one of many pregnant women who experience the churning and burning of heartburn or acid indigestion.
+Chances are good that you’re one of many pregnant people who experience the churning and burning of heartburn or acid indigestion.
 It typically hits somewhere in the second or third trimester, and it can be miserable.
-Heartburn doesn’t really mean your heart is burning, but it’s a good description of the discomfort that begins behind the breastbone.
-It then moves upward to the neck and throat.
+Heartburn doesn’t really mean your heart is burning.
+But it’s a good description of the discomfort that begins behind the breastbone.
+It then moves up to the neck and throat.
 Officially, heartburn is known as gastroesophageal reflux, when acidic stomach juices or food and fluids back up into the esophagus.
 This is a hollow muscular tube between your mouth and your stomach.

 Why does it happen in pregnancy?

 Many people who have heartburn during pregnancy have never had problems before.
 Unfortunately, if you had heartburn before becoming pregnant, you’re more likely to have symptoms while you are pregnant.
 Although the exact reasons aren’t clear, most experts believe that pregnancy hormones, particularly progesterone, play a role.
 Hormones cause relaxation of the esophageal sphincter.
 This is a tight circular band of muscle at the top of the stomach.
 This allows partly digested food and stomach acids to backflow, or reflux, into the esophagus.
 In addition, progesterone also slows the digestive process.
 This keeps food in the stomach longer.
 The pregnancy itself—the upward pressure of the growing uterus—also may play a role.

 Most spicy, greasy, fatty foods known for causing heartburn are also likely to cause problems for pregnant people.
 Food doesn’t digest as well or move as quickly during pregnancy.
 So, eating large meals or overeating in general can also increase the risk for heartburn.
 Eating right before bedtime can cause problems, too.
 Smoking makes heartburn worse and is another reason to quit, especially while pregnant.